The British Academy Summer Showcase 2023

 Dr Angelika Strohmayer (Northumbria University) and Dawn Harrison (Changing Lives)

 Join in this crafting activity based on a 12-month collaborative research project aiming to innovate inclusion policies in arts and heritage venues and service delivery for criminal justice support organisations.

 Community research, ethical representation, and co-created life writing

 This introductory writing workshop will combine community engagement, creative practice, and research to produce non-fiction on lived, situated experiences of the city, highlighting the importance of storytelling as a way to increase resilience and improve mental health, while showing the role of interdisciplinarity in platforming voices which are otherwise silenced.

 Park life: why should we value green space in a city?

 Wolfson Room 11am–12pm

-Ellen Miles (Participatory chair, Nature is a Human Right), Tara Gbolade (Gbolade Design Studio), Ben Jones (British Academy-funded researcher)
+Ellen Miles (Participatory chair, Nature is a Human Right), Tara Gbolade (Gbolade Design Studio) and Professor Ben Jones (British Academy-funded researcher)

 Contact with nature has been found to be as vital to our welfare as regular exercise and a healthy diet.
-In our first panel discussion of the Summer Showcase, Ellen Miles, founder of campaign ‘Nature is a Human Right’, speaks to Ben Jones, British Academy-funded researcher and Professor of Development Studies at the University of East Anglia and Tara Gbolade, Sustainable Architect, about the importance of democratising green space in cities and the difficulties we face ensuring our green spaces are maintained, expanded, and valued in urban areas.
+In this panel discussion, Ellen Miles, founder of campaign ‘Nature is a Human Right’, speaks to Ben Jones, British Academy-funded researcher and Professor of Development Studies at the University of East Anglia and Tara Gbolade, Sustainable Architect, about the importance of democratising green space in cities and the difficulties we face ensuring our green spaces are maintained, expanded, and valued in urban areas.